History of Tokyo: Late century development

-The city was rebuilt with wider streets and firebreaks, and merchants were made to fireproof their homes and stores with plaster.
+The city was rebuilt with streets and firebreaks, and merchants were made to fireproof their homes and stores with plaster.
 Lumberyards were moved from Hatchobori to the Fukagawa marsh, seen as less incendiary.
 This led to land reclamation, new docks and storage yards, and the shitamachi moving further east.
 Burnt dirt from Meireki and other fires were used to reclaim marshes.
 Rebuilding made lumber tycoons like Bunzaemon Kinokuniya significant money.
 The Ryogoku Bashi bridge was built over the Sumida River, starting development in the city's east.
 Expansion meant formerly rural areas were now urban.
 Between Nihonbashi Bridge and the neighboring Edobashi Bridge, Edobashi Road became the site of much activity.